 Use text to support images and use bullets when you are describing something, whereas use numbering steps when you are explaining a process.
 Use images with each bullet or step.
 Make your infographic memorable for your audience.

 If you are displaying data in charts, pick a chart type that makes information effective for the audience.

-Keep your infographic simple as if a reader requires to spend several minutes to grab the presented idea, he may already have left your infographic.
+Keep your infographic simple so if a reader requires to spend several minutes to grab the presented idea, he may already have left your infographic.